The Grand Encampment of

 The Knights Templar Eye Foundation

-The Foundation is funded by donations from the Knights Templar membership as well as contribution made by Masons from throughout the Masonic Family.
-These tax-deductible donations go to either general or endowment funds.
+The Foundation is funded by donations from the Knights Templar membership, contributions made by Masons from throughout the Masonic Family, and the general public.
+These tax-deductible donations are designated for either the general or the endowment fund.
 Many members, as well as non-members, leave bequests as part of their estates supporting the Knights Templar Eye Foundation, Inc. in the preservation of sight.

 The Knights Templar Educational Foundation